Skip to main content

 Document your hiring AI — before the next regulation lands

-Bias documentation built for EEOC examination
+Bias documentation built for EEOC scrutiny

 NYC Local Law 144 audit prep included